The legendary issue that introduced The Batman to the world.

 Stories:

-Death of the Airwaves by Paul Dean (text)
+- Death on the Airwaves (text story by Paul Dean)

 Log in to comment